-At the beginning of the semester, each student will create a Google Doc and share it with me in the Journal assignment in CI Learn Each week, you will type your entry in this same document in reverse chronological order (most recent entry first).
-Be sure to share the document in CI Learn with "comments rights" turn on.
-Journal entries need to be submitted online weekly by Sunday night (11.59 pm).
-Only students with 9 (at least one per Learning Unit) entries will be awarded full credit.
-No partial credit, no late submission
+At the beginning of the semester, each student will create a Google Doc and share it with me in the Journal assignment in CI Learn.
+Each week, you will type your entry in this same document in reverse chronological order (most recent entry first).
+Be sure to share the document with: "everyone with the link can comment".
+Journal entries need to be submitted online weekly by Tuesday night (11.59 pm).
+Only students with 9 (at least one per Learning Unit/Modules) weekly entries will be awarded full credit.
+No partial credit, no late submissions.